fithisux/digit-again/README.md

 It is a WIP.
 If successful I can try to extend so as to cover more cases.

-Still, light modifications in the input header file are necessry.
+Still, light modifications in the input header file are necessary.

+Codeed in Python and included a number of tests.